 This is how we can use the statistical techniques in Excel to extract more analytical insights through our data.
 This article ends here.

 - There are more Statistical functions than the ones we have used in this article.
 Most of the formulae could be found under More Functions > Statistical functions encapsulated under Formulas sections.

 - All basic Descriptive Statistics can also be calculated at once using Data Analysis Descriptive Statistics tool.
-This will capture Mean, Mode, Median, Range, Quartiles, Quartile Deviations, etc. for you at a single click.
+This will capture Mean, Mode, Median, Range, Quartiles, Quartile Deviations, etc., for you at a single click.

-- Working with advanced statistical techniques such as Regression, ANOVA, T-Test, F-Test, etc. is really very easy within Excel.
+- Working with advanced statistical techniques such as Regression, ANOVA, T-Test, F-Test, etc., is really very easy within Excel.
 I mean, come on!
-All you need to do is select an appropriate technique and do some clicking’
+All you need to do is select an appropriate technique and do some clicking.’

 This has been a guide to Statistics in Excel.
-Here we discuss How to use Statistics in Excel along with practical examples and downloadable excel template.
+Here we discuss How to use Statistics in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –